sf-wdi-38/js-oop-flower-power/readme.md

 - Build practical and useful objects using Javascript constructors
 - Demonstrate a working knowledge of object properties and methods
 - Design object types in JavaScript using Object Oriented Programming techniques
+- Understand the difference between pseudo-classical and prototypal inheritance in JavaScript

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->